-The relationship between the NFL and sports betting is ever-evolving, and accordingly, so is the NFL Gambling Policy.
+The relationship between the NFL and sports betting is ever-evolving, and so is the NFL gambling policy.
 The policy is regularly reviewed with personnel and players, leading to policy adjustments over time.

 What Is the NFL’s Gambling Policy?